Living on Campus

 Applying for Commuter Status

-Students wishing to commute to Butler will fill out the "Commuter Request" application in the housing application that will go live for returning students on Wednesday, February 26th, 2020 and for new first-year students on Monday, March 16th, 2020.
+Students wishing to commute to Butler will fill out the "Commuter Request" application in the housing application that will go live for returning students on Monday, March 2nd, 2020 at 10 am and for new first-year students on Monday, March 16th, 2020 at 4 pm.

 Butler University's Residency Requirement